inkstitch/inkstitch/collections/_docs/en/004-012-troubleshoot.md

 ## Update Ink/Stitch svg

-If you open a file created with an older version of Ink/Stitch you may need to update it:
+A file which was created with an older version of Ink/Stitch will automatically update.

-* Select all objects
-* Run `Extensions > Ink/Stitch > Troubleshoot > Update Ink/Stitch svg`
+However, if a file is already marked as updated, it will not be checked again for old elements.

-If you import an older file as part of a new file,  or copy/paste from an old file to a new one, you should
+If design elements are copied or imported from an old file into a new file, it is possible that some parameters are no longer recognized correctly.

+In this case, a manual update can be performed for individual elements:

-* Select all old objects
+* Select items to update
-* Run `Extensions > Ink/Stitch > Troubleshoot > Update Ink/Stitch svg`
+* Run `Extensions > Ink/Stitch > Troubleshoot > Update Ink/Stitch SVG`

+Tip: This operation becomes superfluous if an Ink/Stitch function was previously executed in the source file of the (to be copied) design elements.
+To do this, simply select an item in the old file, open the params dialog and click 'Apply and Close' without any changes.
+{: .notice--info }